Frequently Asked Questions

 What is the difference between this fund and starting my own private foundation?

 Starting a private foundation can involve substantial startup costs and administrative expenses, such as the yearly filing of a Form 990-PF.
-One of the most important differences, however, is that Franklin Templeton Charitable Giving Fund receives more favorable tax treatment than a private foundation.
+One of the most important differences, however, is that Franklin Charitable Giving Program receives more favorable tax treatment than a private foundation.
 Donor-advised funds allow donors to take an income tax deduction up to 50% of adjusted gross income (AGI) for cash donations and up to 30% of AGI for appreciated securities; versus 30% for cash donations and 20% for appreciated securities, respectively, for a private foundation.
 Donor-advised funds also offer the ability to recommend grants anonymously.

 Who should be listed as the donor?

 The donor is the person(s) responsible for making the contribution(s) to the account.
 If the contributions are from joint ownership, then multiple donors can be listed.
 If the donor wants non-contributors to have rights to the account, they should name those individuals as account advisors.

 An account advisor is named by the donor to have access to recommending grants on the account.
 Usually a spouse or child of mature age is named as an advisor to the account.

 The successor is the person identified by the donor to take over the account after the donor's death.
 Multiple successors can be named to an account and, depending on the donor's wishes, the account can be split equally among the successors, or they can share the responsibilities.
 Successors can name successors to take over in the event of their death.

 A charitable beneficiary is a charitable organization(s) identified by the donor to receive either all of the remaining assets of the account or 5% of the account annually upon the death of all the original donors.

 Can an account be named after someone besides the donor?

 Yes, the donor can choose any name for the account.
 However, we recommend the name reflect the donor's name and/or the main purpose of the account, such as "The Smith Educational Fund."